Summer is Gone and Gift Giving is Upon Us

-- Prepare you large canning pot (canner) with water.
+- Prepare your large canning pot (canner) with water.
 Sterilize your jars by placing them right side up on the rack of your canner.
 Make sure the water is at least 1 inch above jar tops.
 If you are at sea level, boil your jars for 10 minutes.

 - If you are at a higher elevation, add 1 minute for each additional 1,000 feet of elevation.
 So if you live on the Colorado plains like me, boil your jars for 16 minutes.

 - Turn off the flame or heat, but keep the jars in the hot water and don’t disturb them until they are ready to be filled.
-Right before you fill them remove them to a heatproof surface or towel and drain them.
+Right before you fill them to remove them to a heatproof surface or towel and drain them.